Mario Party 7: Gameplay

-Another game mode, Minigame Cruise, allows players to choose from any of the minigames that have been unlocked.
-In addition to a free play mode, in which players can freely select which minigames to play, there are games with varying rulesets.
+The Minigame Cruise game mode allows players to choose from any minigames that have been unlocked.
+In addition to a "free play" mode, wherein players can freely select which minigames to play, there are games with varying rulesets.
 For instance, Volcano Peril revolves around players competing to win three, five, or seven minigames before their opponents, while Waterfall Battle involves players competing exclusively in Duel minigames.
 Mario Party 7 features a total of 88 brand-new minigames, divided into nine types: 4-Player, 1-vs.-3, 2-vs.-2, Battle, Duel, 8-Player, DK, Bowser, and Rare.
-Eleven of the minigames can be played with the console's microphone.
+Eleven minigames can be played with the console's microphone.
 Minigame controls range from pressing a button repeatedly to using the control stick and at least one button.
-The objective(s) of each minigame also vary drastically; for instance, one minigame features characters racing against DK to the top of the level while jumping over barrels, akin to Donkey Kong.
+The objective(s) of each minigame also vary drastically; for instance, one minigame features characters racing against DK to the top of the level while jumping over barrels, akin to Donkey Kong (1981).
 Both Rare minigames must be purchased in-game to be unlocked.

 A series first, Mario Party 7 features game modes and minigames that involve up to eight players.
 In the Deluxe Cruise mode, players can choose from any of the eight-player minigames or compete in all of them.
-There are twelve eight-player minigames, in which players are split into teams of two and are required to share a controller.
+There are 12 eight-player minigames, in which players are split into teams of two and are required to share a controller.
 Another new addition in this game is "Bowser Time!", an event that occurs every five turns during a Party Cruise match.
 After each minigame, the meter on the screen increases, and when the meter is full, Bowser appears and hinders the players, such as by taking Stars or coins from them.
 Sometimes, Bowser may replace an orb shop with a shop that sells players useless and expensive items.
 Bowser also appears during an event known as "The Last Four Turns", in which he provides an update on the current standings and adds a random rule, such as tripling the number of coins gained or lost by landing on certain spaces, giving the player in last place 40 coins, or reducing the price of Stars.
 Additionally, there are spaces on each board that can initiative a Bowser minigame, with a loss potentially resulting in a deduction in coins.

 Mario Party 7 also features a system known as "Cruise Mileage points", which can be earned from playing through any of the game modes and used at the Duty-Free Shop to purchase various collectibles, including Rare minigames, new playable characters, and character figurines.
 One Cruise Mileage point is awarded per space advanced on a game board.
-At the Duty-Free Shop, game mode and minigame records can be viewed, and in-game music and character voices can be listened to.
+At the Duty-Free Shop, players can view game mode and minigame records, as well as listen to in-game music and character voices.